xolox/python-verboselogs/README.rst

                  ‘disk space low’).
 The
                  software is still working
                  as expected.
+SUCCESS   35     A very explicit confirmation
+                 of success.
 ERROR     40     Due to a more serious
                  problem, the software has not
                  been able to perform some